-You can also access support from our Parent Family Support Advisor (PFSA), Jenny Joslin, on 07919164916.
-Jenny can support you across a wide range of situations.
-You can gain Jenny’s involvement by contacting her directly, school can also make a referral to her with your permission.
-Jenny’s information leaflets are kept on the notice board at the School entrance, please feel free to pick one up.
+You can also access support from our Parent Family Support Advisor (PFSA), Amanda Porter, on 07919164916.
+Amanda can support you across a wide range of situations.
+You can gain Amanda’s involvement by contacting her directly, school can also make a referral to her with your permission.
+Amanda’s information leaflets are kept on the notice board at the School entrance, please feel free to pick one up.

 Please keep the school aware of any key changes in your child’s life.